 Examples:

-check a source that supports the competition
+check the source that supports the competitors

 make sure you’re present in an important directory

-analyze the ranking where the competition appears
+analyze the ranking where the competitors appears

 You can do some actions directly in Semly.